 Studies have shown that the first treatment you receive for cancer is by far the most important.
 On average, lymphoma patients who begin their treatment through Seattle Cancer Care Alliance (SCCA) have better survival rates than those who started treatment elsewhere.

 As a patient of SCCA, you receive expertly targeted and delivered care, tailored to your specific type, subtype, and stage of lymphoma.
 Through SCCA, you have access to the full spectrum of lymphoma treatments, including advanced therapies being explored in several dozen ongoing clinical studies for lymphoma conducted through SCCA and its founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.

-If you are newly diagnosed, our team of doctors can offer you options.
-If you’ve had initial treatment that did not cure your disease, we may have other options for you, like bone marrow transplantation.
-The Fred Hutchinson Transplant Program at SCCA ranked first in outcomes in a multi-year study by the National Marrow Donor Program that measured one-year survival rates of patients at 122 transplant centers nationwide.
+For people with lymphoma who are good candidates for stem cell transplants, the Fred Hutchinson Transplant program at SCCA is the most experienced transplant program in the world.
+It ranked first in outcomes in a multi-year study by the National Marrow Donor Program that measured one-year survival rates of patients at 122 transplant centers nationwide.

 Doctors with Leading-Edge Expertise

 SCCA patients diagnosed with non-Hodgkin’s lymphoma receive state-of-the-art care from a team of specialists, including:

 - Medical oncologists who specialize in targeted therapies and advanced chemotherapy treatments

 - Hematopathologists expert in identifying lymphomas in biopsied tissue